 Normal Function

 The MSX1 gene provides instructions for making a protein that regulates the activity of other genes.
-The MSX1 gene is part of a larger family of homeobox genes, which act during early development to control the formation of many body structures.
+The MSX1 gene is part of a larger family of homeobox genes, which control the formation of many body structures during early development.
 Specifically, this gene is critical for the normal development of the teeth and other structures in the mouth.
-It may also be important for development of the fingernails and toenails.
+It may also be important for the development of fingernails and toenails.

 Health Conditions Related to Genetic Changes